 In this piece, Dr Janaka Jayawickrama and Bushra Rehman argue that the localisation of aid agenda is shaped by a discourse of global humanitarianism that is characterised by a particular, cultural relationship to power.

-Dr Elena Fiddian-Qasmiyeh delivered the keynote address at the Disasters Conference in September 2017.
+Prof. Elena Fiddian-Qasmiyeh delivered the keynote address at the Disasters Conference in September 2017.
 In it she highlights the importance of developing and implementing responses to mass disasters that acknowledge the importance of intersecting identity markers and structures of inequality.